Kaiyrly/eb-1a/README.md

 This is the most complete and detailed free instruction on this program you will find online.
-It includes my complete petition with only a few private things blacked out, every form I filled out, and every piece of interaction with each of the United States bodies I went through.
+It includes my complete petition with only a few private things blacked out, every form I filled out and every piece of interaction with each of the United States bodies I went through.
-All that said, **I am not a lawyer, and none of this is legal advice**.
+All that said, **I am not a lawyer and none of this is legal advice**.

-What makes this program stand out is that it doesn't require any job offers, relatives, or other invitations.
+What makes this program stand out is that it doesn't require any job offers, relatives or other invitations.
-It's also not a lottery, and every applicant who is found eligible gets a green card.
+It's also not a lottery and every applicant who is found eligible gets a green card.
 One just needs to write out the proof of their extraordinary ability against formally defined criteria and go through some paperwork and vetting.
 This gives the most freedom before and after immigration, that's why I have chosen it.